j-555/fetch-storage-vault/README.md

 ---

+## A More Serious Note on Security
+While this project is full of jokes, we do take data security seriously.
+- Master Passwords are hashed using Argon2, a modern and secure key derivation function
+- All sensitive data is encrypted locally using AES-256
+- Encryption and decryption happen entirely on your device
+- No data is sent or stored externally — nothing leaves your machine

 **Built with ❤️ and a lot of caffeine by two developers who should probably stick to their day jobs.**

 *"it works on my machine" - jake*